 When people find out that I am a food photographer, the first question I get asked is my equipment.
-Same thing happens every time I share a behind the scenes on my Instagram Stories.
+The same thing happens every time I share a behind the scenes on my Instagram Stories.
 So I thought it would be helpful to create a detailed post of the equipment I use for all the photography on Foolproof Living since I started it back in 2013.
-I plan on updating this post with as I purchase and use new equipment.
+I plan on updating this post as I purchase and use new equipment.

-If you are interested in seeing my videography equipment, feel free to visit my videography equipment page. (coming soon)
+If you are interested in seeing my videography equipment, feel free to visit my videography equipment page.

 Disclaimer: Please note that some of the links below are affiliate links and I will earn a commission if you purchase through those links.
 I use all of the products listed below and recommend them because I own and use them on a regular basis.